MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/windows.md

 ms.date: 06/01/2020
 ms.localizationpriority: medium
 ---
-# Get started with the Windows Store client
+# Get started with the Microsoft Store Client

 >Applies to: Windows 10